 When preparing for the CFA exam, you have to tackle the issue both holistically and atomistically.
 What it means is that, on the one hand, you need to establish how much time overall you’re going to devote to different topics, mock exams, revision, etc. and when.
 On the other hand, you should be able to systematically adapt your schedule and make plans for shorter periods, usually for the upcoming week.
 The former, I call general planning strategy and the later – detailed tactics.

-Below, you will find a hint at how to handle strategic study planning (in the form of CFA level 1 4-month study plan).
-As for tactical planning, you'll be in better control of your every study week if you opt for your own personalized study plan using our app:
+Below, you will find a hint at how to handle strategic study planning (in the form of 4-month CFA level 1 study plan).
+As for tactical planning, you'll be in better control of your every study week if you opt for your own personalized study plan using our study planner app:

-Before we move on to a sample 4-month study plan, there is one more piece of advice:
+Before we move on to a sample 4-month CFA level 1 study plan, there is one more piece of advice:

 Have a look at the concepts of forgetting curve and learning curve – they may actually give you some idea about what your CFA exam prep should look like in order to be fully successful.

-How a Good CFA Study Plan Should Look Like?
+How a Good CFA Level 1 Study Plan Should Look Like?

 The study plan is divided into topics (4 Study Blocks) and I believe that the sequence is just optimal.
 More challenging topics are coupled with more easy ones allowing you to take a sort of a break meanwhile.
 Also, where possible, topics are coupled based on the similarity of concepts.
 Last but not least, the most important topics – i.e. Ethics and FRA – are scheduled relatively upfront to ensure they are thoroughly studied.
 The time scheduled for each topic depends on its difficulty, the number of pages in the Curriculum and the number of questions devoted to the topic on the exam: